roundcube/roundcubemail-helpdocs/en_US/addressbook/addressbookview.rst

 Contact Details
 ===============

-The full details of a contact are displayed in the righmost box of the address book screen.
+The full details of a contact are displayed in the rightmost box of the address book screen.
 Select a single contact in the list in order to see the details here.
 Contact properties are structured with tabs and boxes grouping similar properties like phone numbers, postal or email addresses.